|NameAshfaq Parvez KayaniRankLieutenant General ( At that time )PeriodOctober 2004 to October 2007|

 He has also served as her deputy military secretary of Benazir Bhutto during her first stint as prime minister.
 He also served as the General Officer Commander (GOC) 12th Infantry Division stationed in Murree, deployed all over the Line of Control and which comes under the X Corps (Rawalpindi).

-In October 2007, Kayani was promoted as a full general, and made the Vice Chief of Army Staff.
+In October 2007, Kayani was promoted as a full general and made the Vice Chief of Army Staff.
 At the time of promotion, Kayani superseded one officer, Lt Gen Khalid Kidwai who was on an extension for a year.
-He took over as the new army chief of Pakistan Army after Musharraf’s retirement on November 28, 2007.
+He took over as the new army chief of the Pakistan Army after Musharraf’s retirement on November 28, 2007.
 The ceremony was held at the sports stadium near General Headquarters, Rawalpindi.
 Kayani is the first officer in the history of Pakistan who held the position of DG ISI and then went on to become the Chief of Army Staff (Pakistan) (COAS).
-The last time a Director General of the ISI was to be made army chief in 1999.
+The last time a Director-General of the ISI was to be made army chief was in 1999.

 He is described as a soft-spoken intellectual who is a political, and disciplined, and a very good golfer, he is the current president of the Pakistan Golf Association.
 Kayani is married and has four children, two sons, and two daughters.